sourcegraph/handbook/content/engineering/rfcs/index.md

   - The title is inlined in the Google Doc so that it is more visible and will not disappear if exported to a different format.
 - Metadata about the state of the RFC.
 Including but not limited to:
   - Editor: The person responsible for iterating on the content of the RFC.
-    - Generally this is the author of the Google Doc but it is possible for ownership to be transferred.
+    - Generally, this is the author of the Google Doc but it is possible for ownership to be transferred.
   - Status: A description of the current state or outcome of the RFC.
 Illustrative examples:
     - "Still drafting this.
 I expect to share this with the web team September 6."
     - "Collecting feedback.
 I will update the RFC on September 8 based on the feedback collected.